csernazs/pytest-httpserver/doc/guide.rst

 thread, so you will need to make sure that the :py:meth:`pytest_httpserver.HTTPServer.stop` method is called before your code exits.

+When using the pytest plugin, the server is started at the first usage of the server and it will remain running for the whole test suite.
+For each test function, a clear http server will be used to avoid crosstalk.

-A free TCP port needs to be specified when instantiating the server, where no other daemon is listening.
+A free TCP port needs to be specified when instantiating the server.
+Setting 0 as the port number will select a free (ephemeral) TCP port which is guaranteed to be free.

-If you are using the pytest plugin it is done automatically by the plugin.
-Possibility to change the TCP port is TBD.
+This is the default behavior.

-When using pytest plugin, specifying the bind address and bind port can also be possible via environment variables.
-Setting PYTEST_HTTPSERVER_HOST and PYTEST_HTTPSERVER_PORT will change the bind host and bind port, respectively.
+Specifying the bind host and port can be done in several ways:

+* Setting PYTEST_HTTPSERVER_HOST and PYTEST_HTTPSERVER_PORT will change the bind host and bind port, respectively.

-If pytest plugin is not used, the DEFAULT_LISTEN_HOST and DEFAULT_LISTEN_PORT class attributes can be set on the HTTPServer class.
+* If pytest plugin is not used, the DEFAULT_LISTEN_HOST and DEFAULT_LISTEN_PORT class attributes can be set on the HTTPServer class.

+* bind host and port can be specified for the constructor of the :py:class:`pytest_httpserver.server.HTTPServer` class.

+* Overriding the ``httpserver_listen_address`` fixture in pytest.

 Configuring
 -----------